Jobs for Seniors: What Are the Best Jobs After Retirement?

 For more information on running your own business, consult these links:

-And, have you considered all of the opportunities for working for yourself online?
+And, have you considered all of the opportunities for supplemental income from working for yourself online?

 2. The Best Jobs for Seniors?
 Work on Something You Love!

-The best jobs after retirement can enable you to work in an area that really interests you or can give you the flexibility to pursue those interests in your off time.
+The best jobs after retirement can enable you to work in an area that really interests you.

 - Think about jobs you can get that are related to your hobbies or childhood dreams.